public0

 Remembering Jim Forte

-Reprinted from the TSAAF website: The Technical Securities Analysts Association of San Francisco sadly reports that Jim Forte, active board member and past president of the association, passed away recently from complications from a long-term illness.
+The Technical Securities Analysts Association of San Francisco sadly reports that Jim Forte, active board member and past president of the association, passed away recently from complications from a long-term illness.
 Jim personified everything that makes the TSAA-SF the special educational and collegial organization that it is.
 Jim was generous with his time as an officer, board member and presenter for the organization.
 He gave freely of his immense historical market knowledge as an educator and mentor to others.
 Jim was a regular speaker at the December Market Roundup luncheons where he made incredible presentations employing Elliott Wave, Wyckoff and traditional technical analysis methods to make market forecasts that were entertaining and eerily accurate.
-Despite his health issues, Jim was active, engaged and cheerful in TSAA-SF activities.
-He lived a full and dynamic life personally and professionally.
-He was a TSAA-SF member for over 35 years.
-Jim

 Contributor(s)